deKeijzer/KB-74-OPSCHALER/Personal_folders/Megan/Portfolio Megan Meezen.md

 This paper wil include information on the following subject:

 - Completed courses: Datacamp, Coursera
-- Data preperation/cleaning
+- Data preperation&cleaning
-- Data visualization/collection
+- Data visualization&collection
-- Predictive models
+- predictive models research&Evaluation
-- Evaluation
 - Communication: Presentation, summaries, paper etc.
 - Domain knowledge

+###

+  -Dwellings: Residential houses in the area of Rotterdam the Netherlands -Smartmeter data: data from smartmeters from dwellings
+  -gasPower: Amount of gas used
+  -Also two papers were mostly used to do inquistry research(dutch translation: vooronderzoek):

+  -Seaborn: Is een correlatiemap
+  -Fourier: Wiskundige manier om patronen

 ### Completed Courses

-#### Datacamp
+### Datacamp
   I have completed the mandatory Datacamp courses.
 Which I found very helpfull for beginning programmers.
 Below you can see my score and completed chapters: